What does it take to begin and sustain an operational excellence improvement effort?

 The use of process improvement teams helps support the daily continuous improvement efforts of each work team leader.
 Both work team leaders and process improvement teams drive the operational excellence initiative.

-Too many companies exclude their work team leaders and teams from the continuous improvement effort.
-They push towards operational or process excellence as a goal.
 However, they rely primarily on their process improvement teams to drive their process improvement efforts.
 In doing so, they fail to attain high levels of employee engagement in the pursuit of process excellence.

 How would you define ‘World Class’ in terms of operational excellence?

-Organizations exemplify world class operational excellence through the selection of ‘best in class’ benchmarks that are global in nature.
-For example, an organization might be able to demonstrate ‘best in class’ performance within its industry in the United States.
-Globally, an operationally excellent organization at the world class level would be able to demonstrate superior performance against organizations that extend beyond its industry and country of operation.
+Globally, an operationally excellent organization at the world class level can demonstrate superior performance against organizations that extend beyond its industry and country of operation.
 Most organizations are content to surpass the industry average within their country of operation.
-This, however, is not world class excellence.
+However, this is not world class excellence.

 EXPLORE MORE: Operational Excellence Barriers